-The quality of sound is an integral part of a phone and scored the highest weighting in our rating metric.
-Being able to clearly hear and understand someone who is not in the same location as you is the entire point of a telephone, and being able to accomplish this without being tethered by a wire to the base of the machine is the sole purpose of getting a cordless phone.
+Sound quality is an integral part of a phone.
+The principal function of a telephone is being able to hear and understand someone in a different area.
+Cordless phones offer clear conversations without the hassle of a cord.
 Our test for sound quality may be on the more subjective side, but it is a good analog of what most people will use these products for.
-You can see how we scored the phones on the chart below.

-To test the sound quality of each model, we set up the base of each phone and moved the handset a constant distance away.
+To test each model's sound quality, we set up the base of each phone and moved the handset a consistent distance away.
 We then left a voicemail on Google Voice with each model and read a passage from a book (Alice's Adventures in Wonderland by Lewis Carroll and 20,000 Leagues Under the Sea by Jules Verne).
-Our panel of listeners then rated the quality and characteristics of each message, without knowing the make and model of the handset.
+Next, our panel of listeners rated the quality and characteristics of each message without knowing the make or model of the handset.

-However, it was our second test that truly separated the top-tier phones from the rest of the pack.
-We left the base of each phone inside the house, forcing the phone signal to pass through approximately 6 walls.
-Our tester walked each phone along the test course, with an audiobook playing into each handset.
+However, our second test with multiple walls truly separated the top-tier phones from the rest of the pack.
+We left each phone's base inside the house, forcing the phone signal to pass through approximately six walls.
+Our tester walked each phone along the test course and played an audiobook into each handset.
 Our test course had markers every 40ft, up to the end of the street, and our tester called out the number of each marker over the audiobook as he walked by.
 We then listened to each voice message to determine the effective obstructed range of each product.

-Next, the CL82207 earned a 7 out of 10 for its performance, matching the top scorers in the line-of-sight test, but falling a little short in the obstructed test.
-While it did match the performance of the TL96273, the audio wasn't at clear at 300', being much more difficult to understand.
+The AT&T CL82207, Panasonic KX-TGM420W + KX-TGMA44W, and the AT&T DL72219 followed, matching the top scorers in the line-of-sight test but falling a little short in the multiple-obstructions test.
+While it did match the performance of the AT&T TL96273, the audio of the CL82207 wasn't as clear at 300 feet, becoming almost unintelligible.

-The CRL82212, Panasonic KX-TGF382M, and the AT&T EL51203 all merited a 6 out of 10 for their solid range.
-These three also all reached the maximum distance in the unobstructed test, but their effective range dropped quite a bit in the obstructed test, with the audio cutting out 50-80 feet closer than the top products.
+The VTech VS112, the Panasonic KX-TGF382M, and the AT&T EL51203 all received above-average results in our range test.
+These three all reached the maximum distance in the unobstructed test, but their effective range dropped quite a bit in the obstructed test, with the audio cutting out 50-80 feet closer to the base than the top products.

 Ease of Use

-The Panasonic KX-TGE232B, the KX-TGF382M, and the AT&T TL96273 all followed, each earning a 6 out of 10 for their slightly above average ease of use.
-The KX-TGE232B and the KX-TGF382M both make it a little difficult to enter and save numbers in your phone book, but it is much easier to use the speed dial function on this pair of phones than the TL96273, which only has a speed dial for voicemail.
-They also are very easy to read and provide more than enough light for use in a dark environment.
+The Panasonic KX-TGF382M, VTech DS6621-2, and the AT&T TL96273 followed, with their slightly above average ease of use.
+It's a little trickier to enter and save numbers in your phonebook on the Panasonic KX-TGF382M, but it is much easier to use the speed dial function on this pair of phones than the AT&T TL96273, which only has a speed dial for voicemail.
+They are also very easy to read and provide more than enough light for a dark environment.

-Current cordless phones have a myriad of features — enough that it can be overwhelming when considering which model to buy.
-We compiled a comprehensive list of features across all models that we tested and then weighted scores based on the features that we felt were the most useful and important to us.
-You can see the most feature-rich models in the chart below.
+Current cordless phones have an assortment of features, enough that it can be overwhelming to consider them all when shopping for a new one.
+We compiled a comprehensive list of features across all the models that we tested and weighted scores based on the features that we felt were the most useful and important to us.

-After extensive use and testing of these phones, we felt that the keypad lighting, whether or not the base had a keypad/speaker, and the ability to add additional handsets were the most important.
+After extensive use and testing of these phones, we felt that the most important features were keypad lighting, whether or not the base had a keypad/speaker, and the ability to add additional handsets.

-One downside to having a cordless model when compared to a corded phone is the potential for the handset to have a completely depleted battery, making it unusable.
-You can see which models had the longest battery life, and which ones would cut your call short in the chart below.
+One downside to having a cordless model compared to a corded phone is the handset's potential to have a completely depleted battery, therefore making it unusable.

 A corded phone can draw power over the incoming phone line, while a cordless handset has an internal, rechargeable battery that will recharge through the base of the phone.
-One of the models tested — the AT&T TL86103 — has a corded handset on its base, allowing it to operate in a telephone line power mode.
-This would be something to consider if you lived in a place that commonly had power outages, as this phone will continue to work in the situation where the power is out but the phone line is still intact.
-However, it is only possible to use the corded handset at the base in this line power mode, not any of the cordless handsets.
+One of the models tested, the AT&T TL86103, has a corded handset on its base, allowing it to operate in a telephone line power mode.
+This would be something to consider if you lived in a place that commonly had power outages, as this phone will continue to work in the situation where the power is out, but the phone line is still intact.
+However, it is only possible to use the corded handset at the base when it is in this line power mode, not any of the cordless handsets.

 To test the manufacturer's claimed talk time, we set up a handset from each model around a speaker playing music and called our Google Voice number.
 We timed how long each phone lasted, as well as when the low battery indicator came on.

-While many may view this category as a bit of an antiquated one, there are still a huge number of individuals and businesses that rely on a cordless phone and use one daily.
-There is an enormous variety of phones on the market today, and while you might not put a lot of initial thought into your purchase decision for this category, we found a poor performing phone to be incredibly frustrating to the point where we would refuse to use it and a constant source of irritation.
-Hopefully, this review will be able to help you make the perfect choice for your needs and budget, whether you are looking for the latest and greatest tech to integrate into your home or a simple phone that delivers great sound and won't break the bank.
+Some may view this category as a bit of an antiquated one, but plenty of individuals and businesses still rely on cordless phones and use them daily.
+There is an enormous variety of phones on the market today, and while you might not put a lot of initial thought into your purchase decision for this category, we found a poorly performing phone to be incredibly frustrating.
+With so many impressive options available, there's no reason for that.
+Hopefully, this review has given you the information you need to make the perfect choice for your purposes and budget, whether you are looking for the latest and greatest tech to integrate into your home or just a simple phone that delivers great sound without breaking the bank.